ajhabuawala/CoVbot/README.md

 ## Try it yourself

-To begin testing, connect to your sandbox by sending a WhatsApp message from your device to +1 415 523 8886 with code **join problem-carried**.
+To begin testing, connect to the sandbox by sending a WhatsApp message from your device to +1 415 523 8886 with code **join problem-carried**.

 Then say **Hi** and see the magic happen!!